sagunms/NeuroCrypto/README.md

 * Microsoft Visual Studio 2010 Ultimate (Visual C++)
 * Rjindael Cipher was implemented using using System::Security::Cryptography library in VS2010.
+* .NET Framework v4 is required to run the binary file that is available in the Downloads section.

 # License